 You'll already be carrying a fair amount of weight, and the backpack diaper bag shouldn't add too much to it.
 Strong, lightweight materials like nylon, polyester, and microfiber cut down on weight more than leather or canvas.
 Also, the more accessories and pockets the bag has, the heavier it becomes.
 Generally speaking, any backpack diaper bag that weighs under three pounds when empty is considered lightweight.

 The size of the backpack diaper bag and the placement of the shoulder straps create the bag’s unique fit.
-Most are designed to fit an average-size adult.
+Most are designed to fit an average-sized adult.
 If you fall outside the norm, you'll need to give more consideration to fit.
 For example, a backpack diaper bag with wide-set shoulder straps might not work for a woman with a small frame because the straps will slip off her shoulders.
 Conversely, narrow straps that are too close together won’t work for someone with broad shoulders.

 Your best bet is to try on the backpack.
 If that's not possible, take a good look at the position of the shoulder straps.
 Straps that originate from the center of the pack will have a narrower fit, while those with a wide-set origin point have a broader fit.